plaets/channel-lock-scheduler-bot/README.md

 ## TODO

 * Refactoring
+* Managing multiple channels
+* Server emojis
 * `agressive_lock` should work only if a user has the role specified in the configuration
-* Server emojis
 * Logs
 * Daylight saving time